 Salem Breweries

-Xicha: This brewery specializes in classic style Mexican beers and Latin American cuisine not commonly found in the PNW.
+Xicha: A Latine brewery specializing in classic-style Mexican beers and Latin American cuisine not commonly found in the PNW.
+Stop in and find the perfect pairing for your tacos.

 Bend Breweries

-Boss Rambler Beer Club: A great place to get an outstanding tropical-noted IPA, summer lager, fruited beer and grub from the local food trucks that are often parked just outside the building.
+Boss Rambler Beer Club: A great place to get an outstanding tropical-noted IPA, summer lager, fruited beer, and grub from the local food trucks often parked just outside the building.

 Portland Breweries

 Breakside: This highly-regarded regional brewery is known for its award-winning, innovative beers.
-Check out their beautiful location in Northeast Portland.
-While you’re there, be sure to try their Barrel-aged Series and featured releases.
+Check out their beautiful location in Northeast Portland, and try their new releases.

 Hosting a Beer & Cheese Pairing Party

-There’s no better time than now to host your own beer and cheese pairing with friends.
-All you need is a diverse selection of beer, a variety of cheeses (ranging in intensity and texture) and an adventurer’s spirit.
+There’s no better time than now to host a beer and cheese pairing with friends.
+All you need is a diverse selection of beer, various cheeses (ranging in intensity and texture), and an adventurer’s spirit.
 We explored pairings in an earlier post, Five of Our Favorite Beer and Cheese Pairings.
-If you’re interested in suggestions and a review of those we found most enjoyable, give it a read.
-Essentially, there is no right or wrong way to pair beer and cheese, even the combinations that turn up your nose make for a great story to tell later on.
+Give it a read if you’re interested in learning more.
+Essentially, there is no right or wrong way to pair beer and cheese; even the combinations that turn up your nose make for a great story later on.

-As we all know, beer is an acquired taste which means it takes a little effort to develop an affinity for it.
+As we all know, beer is an acquired taste, which means it takes a little effort to develop an affinity for it.
 The same can be said for different styles of beer.
 Once we begin to expose ourselves to the unfamiliar, we often find that the flavors we once rejected actually become quite pleasant to us.
-Why not use this month as an opportunity, dare I say excuse, to break out of your beer box and grow your palate for craft beer.
+Why not use this month as an opportunity, dare I say, an excuse, to break out of your beer box and grow your palate for craft beer?

 Craft Lagers